podlove/radiator/guides/data_and_structure.md

 ### Podcast

-A **Podcast** belongs to exactly a **Network**
+A **Podcast** belongs to exactly one **Network**

  Field | Type | Description
    --: | :--  | :--
-`shortID` | `String` | Short basis to identify a podcast in an URL, hashtag, etc. Also for easy referring to episodes.
+`shortId` | `String` | Short basis to identify a podcast in an URL, hashtag, etc. Also for easy referring to episodes.
 E.g. `FS` for freakshow, so an episode becomes `FS130`.
 Typically between 2 and 5 letters, and has to be unique inside a network as it is used for URL slugs as well.
  `title` | `String` | The name of the podcast
  `image` | `Image`  | An cover image for the podcast `subtitle` | `String` | The subtitle line.
 Is put in `description` and `itunes:subtitle` in the feed.
 Usually used as one line description display in podcast directories.
 Currently doesn't appear in iTunes anywhere prominently.